 - Carat weight – refers to the apparent size of a diamond.

 Once you understand these criteria, it becomes easier for you to decide what gem quality to consider.
-It’ll help you choose the best diamond ring for your fiancé-to-be.
+It’ll help you choose the best diamond engagement rings for your fiancé-to-be.

 5. Stone Shape